What's the Value of Your Employment Brand?

 2) We tend to over-inflate perceived attractiveness of our

-company: In the same study, we asked recruiters to rate
+company: In the same study, we asked recruiters

-their company would score less than a 7.
+that their company would score less than a 7.

 3) Building a strong employment brand is crucial in order to attract passive candidates: Ongoing LinkedIn research shows that what sparks a passive candidate to consider switching jobs is not the same as what motivates an active candidate to switch jobs: